Vasudhaiva Kutumbakam: The world is one family

 Nirukta 6.32 What are the cows doing in Kikata?
 Kikata is the name of a country where the non-Aryans dwell.
 Non-Aryan tribes are (so called because it is said),’What have they done?
 Or their assumption is that religious rites are useless.
 They neither get the milk to mix with the soma, nor kindle fire.

-Association with Shudras and Malecchas is prohibited,
+Association with Shudras and Malecchas is explicitly prohibited in several scriptural passages.

 Padma Purana VII.14.1-10 “Vyasa said: A devotee of Visnu should devoutly worship the immutable Visnu along with the great Laksmi in Margasirsa, O best brahmana.
 So also he should not worship Visnu in a Mleccha region, in the house of a fallen person, or at a place full of bad odour, O best of Brahmana.
 He should not worship Visnu near the heretics or great sinners…” Tr.
 N.A.
 Deshpande